Glyphosate: National level regulation

 In March 2019, the Austrian state of Carinthia outlawed the private use of glyphosate in residential areas while the commercial application of the herbicide is still permitted for farmers.
 The use of glyphosate by public authorities and road maintenance crews was already halted a number of years prior to the current ban by local authorities.

 In June 2019, Deutsche Bahn and Swiss Federal Railways announced that glyphosate and other commonly used herbicides for weed eradication along railway tracks will be phased out by 2025, while more environmentally sound methods for vegetation control are implemented.

 In July 2019, the Austrian parliament voted to ban glyphosate in Austria.
+However, the ban was never brought into effect due to a legal defect rendering it unable to be promulgated.

-In September 2019, the German Environment Ministry announced that the use of glyphosate will be banned from the end of 2023.
-The use of glyphosate-based herbicides will be reduced starting from 2020.
+In September 2019, the German Environment Ministry announced that the use of glyphosate would be banned from the end of 2023.
+The use of glyphosate-based herbicides would be reduced starting from 2020.
+As of April 2024, a partial ban was reported to be in effect.

-The assessment process for an approval of glyphosate in the European Union will begin in December 2019.
-France, Hungary, the Netherlands and Sweden will jointly assess the application dossiers of the producers.
-The draft report of the assessment group will then be peer-reviewed by the EFSA before the current approval expires in December 2022.